All pages and materials herein © Henfield Shed 2017-

 Alongside the creation of the numerous Bug and Bird boxes we have been recently been asked to complete various furniture repairs, installing shelves, new signage for the Haven, a memorial plaque renovation, a wooden planter, children's bricks and a wheelchair ramp for St Michael’s Church, Partridge Green.
 All of these pieces of work have generated donations for us from the local community.

-Now we’re settled into our new premises some members have been practicing their woodturning, and other members are learning for the first time.
+Some members have been practicing their woodturning, and other members are learning for the first time.
 Some very high-